mazwat/mazwat.github.io/electrical-circuits-lm.md

 It involves a pair of resistors The formula for calculating the output voltage is based on Ohms Law.

-- VS is the source voltage, measured in volts (V),
+- **VS** is the source voltage, measured in volts (V),
-- R1 is the resistance of the 1st resistor, measured in Ohms (Ω).
+- **R1** is the resistance of the 1st resistor, measured in Ohms (Ω).
-- R2 is the resistance of the 2nd resistor
+- **R2** is the resistance of the 2nd resistor
-- Vout is the output voltage, measured in volts (V),
+- **Vout** is the output voltage, measured in volts (V),

 In the example, the source voltage 9v is multiplied by the second resistor value 3 kilo ohms.
 Then resistor value 1 is added to resistor value 2 and finally the top value 27000 is divided by the bottom value 4000 to get 6.75 volts.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzM1ODk5NjIxLC0yMDQ3NDc2NDAyLC0xNT
+eyJoaXN0b3J5IjpbMTQ5NjY0MTI5OSwtMjA0NzQ3NjQwMiwtMT
-Y2Mjg5MjI3LC0xNzAyNDQyNjY0LDExNTU2NTc5OTcsMTQ4NDY4
+U2NjI4OTIyNywtMTcwMjQ0MjY2NCwxMTU1NjU3OTk3LDE0ODQ2
-MjA5MCwtNTkzNzE5NjU0LDE2ODExNTY0NzksOTEyMDE4MTY2LC
+ODIwOTAsLTU5MzcxOTY1NCwxNjgxMTU2NDc5LDkxMjAxODE2Ni
-0xMTIzNjQxNDQyLC0xMTc4MTQ5OTY0LDIwMjkzOTUyMTgsLTE3
+wtMTEyMzY0MTQ0MiwtMTE3ODE0OTk2NCwyMDI5Mzk1MjE4LC0x
-MDQzMzcyNjAsLTE3NTk2MTg5MjAsLTExMDA0Njg1NDIsLTIwMD
+NzA0MzM3MjYwLC0xNzU5NjE4OTIwLC0xMTAwNDY4NTQyLC0yMD
-EyMzAzNjYsNzM3OTIzOTk1LDI3NDQ1MjQ1OSwtMTc1OTM4NDgw
+AxMjMwMzY2LDczNzkyMzk5NSwyNzQ0NTI0NTksLTE3NTkzODQ4
-LDMxMzA0OTE2OF19
+MCwzMTMwNDkxNjhdfQ==
 -->